rasikasrimal/QuizApp/README.md

 Contributions are welcome!
 If you have any suggestions or bug reports, please open an issue or create a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## Acknowledgments

 - The app is inspired by the desire to promote learning and knowledge sharing in a fun and interactive way.

+## Upcoming Features

+The development team is actively working on implementing exciting new features to enhance the Quiz App:

+1. **Login/Sign Up:** Users will be able to create accounts and log in to access personalized features and track their quiz history.

+2. **Leaderboard:** A global leaderboard will be added to showcase top-performing users based on their quiz scores.

+3. **Verified Moderator Login:** Moderators with verified credentials will be able to log in and manage quizzes and user-generated content.

+4. **User-Generated Questions:** Registered users will have the ability to contribute and submit their quiz questions for review.

+5. **Question Acceptance:** Designated moderators will review user-submitted questions and approve them for inclusion in quizzes.

+We are excited about these upcoming features and are committed to continually improving the Quiz App to provide the best user experience.

+If you have any additional feature suggestions or feedback, feel free to share it with us through the issues section.

+---